 - Endurance offers a top-level exclusionary plan called Supreme.
-Below that is the Superior plan, which is comprehensive but not as broad.
-All Endurance plans include Elite Membership, which includes such perks as 24/7 roadside assistance and one year of key fob replacement coverage.
+All Endurance plans include Endurance Elite Membership, which includes perks like 24/7 roadside assistance and one year of key fob replacement coverage.
 (On many new vehicles, these sophisticated items can cost several hundred dollars to replace.)
-In addition, the membership covers up to two tire replacements per year.
+In addition, the membership covers up to two tire repairs or replacements per year.

-- CARCHEX offers several comprehensive plans, including Gold, Platinum, and the top-of-line Titanium.
-The Titanium plan is a true exclusionary plan, which means it covers everything on the vehicle minus a brief list of excluded items.
-You may find, however, that the less-expensive Platinum level meets your needs for coverage.
+- CARCHEX offers several comprehensive plans, including the top-of-line Titanium.
+The Titanium plan is a true exclusionary extended warranty, similar to a bumper-to-bumper plan.
+This means it covers everything on the vehicle minus a short list of excluded parts.
+You also get benefits like roadside assistance and rental car reimbursement.

 Look For These Must-Have Warranty Benefits

-When considering any extended warranty plan, whether from the dealer of a third-party provider, make sure the plan is transferable if you sell the vehicle (most are), and look for the following critical benefits:
+When considering an extended warranty plan, whether from the dealership or a car warranty company, make sure the plan is transferable if you sell the vehicle (most are), and look for the following benefits: